Myash21/Rice-disease-classification/README.md

    - Upload an image of the rice plant.
    - The app will classify the image and display the predicted disease name.

+## Code Overview
+- app.py: Defines the Flask app, handling web routes and model predictions.
+- model.py: Contains code for training the model, including data preprocessing and model tuning.
+- requirements.txt: Lists the required Python packages.
+- templates/index.html: Frontend template for uploading images and viewing predictions.

+## Results
+The model achieves high accuracy on validation data, with detailed performance metrics reported on the training dataset.
+Example results are provided for each disease category.

+## Future Work
+- Expanding to include additional rice diseases.
+- Integrating recommendation logic for disease management.
+- Enhancing the user interface for mobile accessibility.